rnabioco/cellrangerAWS/README.md

 # cellrangerAWS

+### AWS pricing

 To use any resources provided by Amazon Web Services, you will need a credit card.
-Please carefully review the pricing guides for the following services.
 When launching any EC2 instance, you will be charged for the total time the instance is running, regardless of use.
+Please carefully review the following pricing guides:

 1. Simple Storage Service, S3 (https://aws.amazon.com/s3/pricing/)

 2. Elastic Compute Cloud, EC2 (https://aws.amazon.com/ec2/pricing/on-demand/)

+### AWS Documentation

 This tutorial will require you to access the following AWS portals: